rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 Author: Ruben Garcia-Benito (RGB)

-The file "nightlog_2005-07-08.txt" is the log file example of the observations used in the tutorial.

 The FITS files used are not included in this repository.

 The functions and scripts are meant to be adapted (rewritten) to your paticular circumstances.